Camera Obscura – Fun in Edinburgh

 From inside this small Victorian rooftop chamber, you see live moving live images of Edinburgh projected onto a viewing table (e learn that it is made of wood) through a giant periscope.
 The kids love how you can pick people up on your hands, squash them; drop them, have fun with them and even make the traffic climb over paper bridges.

 We hear stories of Edinburgh, past and present, in an engaging, interesting and informative way.
-I’m glad we did this at the start of the day as we learnt so much.
-In this age of high technology, a simple array of mirror, lenses and daylight can produce this incredible panorama.
+I’m glad we did this at the start of the day as we learned so much.
+In this age of high technology, a simple array of mirror, lenses, and daylight can produce this incredible panorama.